JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-5)   It’s ok to tell us how you would evaluate given further time and resources (we don’t expect you for instance to run a 30-person user study!)
+<b>5)   It’s ok to tell us how you would evaluate given further time and resources (we don’t expect you for instance to run a 30-person user study!)</b>